Chacha Chaudhary: Sabu

 Sabu decided to stay on Earth with Chacha when he tasted delicious paratha and halwa made by Chachi during his visit to earth.
 Both Chacha and Chachi treat Sabu like their own son and in certain stories Chachi is shown to have more affection for Sabu than even Chacha Chaudhary.
 Sabu has a twin brother called Dabu and the giant earrings that Sabu wears were gifted to him by his mother when he left Jupiter.
 According to the comics, whenever Sabu gets angry, a volcano erupts at some distant place (this is stated in a panel with a picture of a volcano erupting, which says, "When Sabu is Angry, a Volcano Erupts at some distant place in Jupiter").
 Whenever he performs an act of great strength, he utters the cry, "Hu-Huba!".
 Sometimes he has been found to utter "Jai Bajrang Bali" which roughly translates to "Hail Hanuman" (a popular Hindu God).
 It is revealed in some comics that and Sabu eats 202 chapatis, 14 kilos of halwa, 22 kilos of rice / pulao, 7 kilos of vegetable preparations, 10 kilos curry, and about 18 litres of lassi (the favourite part of his meal) in one meal.
 He often finishes the meal with a basketful of fruit.
 He is often served lassi, tea, juice or some other non-alcoholic drink in a large bucket or pot.
 He is not married, and avoids the topic.

 Unlike Chacha, Sabu does not have much wisdom, intelligence or wits and mainly relies on his physical strength.
 However, he has quick reflexes and has often saved the life of Chacha with his immense power and lightning-fast reflexes, often acting at the last moment when any goon tries to kill Chacha.
 In certain stories, Sabu is also shown to be wise, but not like Chacha Chaudhary (like the one where he finds out about an escaped prisoner or the one where he throws his huge umbrella to save people from drowning).

-Sabu's biggest enemy is Raka, who is of the same size as that of Sabu, and is immortal, thanks to a special Ayurvedic medicine he accidentally consumed.
-Raka and Sabu are both strong but Sabu always wins in their fights.
-Since Sabu can't kill Raka, he always leaves him at a place where he cannot bother humanity.
-However, somehow Raka manages to escape and wreak havoc upon return.
-This has resulted in a series of comics on Raka, which have been very popular and well received.
+Sabu's biggest enemy is Raaka, who is of the same size as that of Sabu, and is immortal, thanks to a special Ayurvedic medicine he accidentally consumed.
+Raaka and Sabu are both strong but Sabu always wins in their fights.
+Since Sabu can't kill Raaka, he always leaves him at a place where he cannot bother humanity.
+However, somehow Raaka manages to escape and wreak havoc upon return.
+This has resulted in a series of comics on Raaka, which have been very popular and well received.